Timeline of Singapore and Malaya and the Straits Settlements

 Over to Malaya (Malaysia)

 Population of Malaya in 1900 (3m), in 1937 (4m), in 1960 (8m), in 1986 (16m), in 2020 (28m) 1871 With the Sultan of Perak's death, Chinese secret societies battling over tin mining and a rival Sultan usurping the throne, in 1874 the heir apparent Sultan signed the Pangkor Treaty with the British, and welcomed a British Resident.
 In 1888 North Borneo became a British Protectorate.
 Protectorates, which go back to the days of the ancient Romans, transfer management of all important international affairs to the protector.
 Military action is rarely taken on their own, they rely on the protector for the defence.
 1895 Federated States formed as a British Protectorate (Perak, Negeri Sembilan, Pahang and Selangor in middle Malaya).
 The Unfederated States are Johor, Kedah, Kelantan, Perlis and Terengganu.
 Kuala Lumpur was a small town in 1886 when the British built a railway line to it from the port of Klang in Selangor.
 Rubber became its major industry.
 Its population (c.
 4500 in 1884) became 20,000 in 1890, 80,000 in 1920.
 1946 Following Japanese surrender on 15th August 1945, the Malayan Union, that now included Penang and Malacca, was formed on 1 April 1946 with Kuala Lumpur as its capital.
 After each of the Unfederated States became British Protectorates, the Federation of Malaya was formed on 31 January 1948.
 1957 Independence was declared on 31 August 1957.
 The population of Kuala Lumpur was now 316,000.
 1963 The name "Malaysia" was adopted, Malaya + -ia.
 The -s- was added to honour the inclusion of Singapore, Sarawak and North Borneo (Sabah) with Malaya in the formation of the Federation of Malaysia.
-The Malaysia Agreement is a legal document that spells out the terms for the formation of the Federation of Malaysia.
+The Malaysia Agreement was a legal document that spelt out the terms for the formation of the Federation of Malaysia.
 It was signed in London on 9 July 1963 between Great Britain, the Federation of Malaya, Singapore, North Borneo (Sabah) and Sarawak.
-The agreement also includes the terms of Singapore's entry into Malaysia.
+The agreement also included the terms of Singapore's entry into Malaysia.
 In accordance with the agreement, Singapore was required to abide by a number of conditions to join Malaysia.
 First, Singapore would retain its control on education and labour.
 However, defence, external affairs and internal security would come under the jurisdiction of the federal government.
 Second, in return for autonomy in education and labour, Singapore would have only 15 seats in the federal parliament instead of 25 seats as was entitled by the size of its electorate.
 Third, all Singapore citizens would retain their Singapore citizenship while automatically becoming citizens of the larger Federation.
 However, they could only vote in Singapore.
 These terms, which were agreed upon by both the Singapore and federal governments, were published in a White Paper in November 1961.
 The White Paper, however, did not provide details on financial and economic matters, including taxation and implementation of a common market.
 These details were only finalised close to the signing of the Malaysia Agreement on 9 July 1963.
 According to the terms of the agreement, Singapore would contribute 40 percent of its revenue to the federal government, and a common market would be set up over a period of 12 years.
 In addition, Singapore would provide a $150 million development loan to North Borneo and Sarawak, of which $100 million would be interest-free for five years.
 With the settlement of these outstanding issues, the Malaysia Agreement was ratified and the date for the formation of the Federation of Malaysia was set for 31 August 1963.
 However, then Malayan Prime Minister Tunku Abdul Rahman delayed the formation of the federation by about two weeks to 16 September in order to give the United Nations more time to complete its study on the sentiments of the people in the Borneo territories over the merger (and to allay the objections by both Indonesia and the Philippines to the formation of Malaysia).
 The delay, however, did not stop Lee Kuan Yew, then Prime Minister of Singapore, from declaring on 31 August Singapore's independence from British colonial rule, much to Kuala Lumpur's chagrin.
 On 31 August 1963, then Prime Minister of Singapore Lee Kuan Yew declared de facto independence for the island state ahead of the official proclamation of the Federation of Malaysia.
 A ceremonial rally was held on the steps of City Hall on 31 August to mark the occasion, and Lee made a speech where he pledged Singapore's loyalty to the federal government in Kuala Lumpur.
 He stated that this loyalty "transcends party rivalries and petty personal differences" and was "an unalterable principle" to the unity and prosperity of Malaysia.
 In addition, Lee noted that declaring Singapore's de facto independence was "an assertion of [its] right to freedom" and it signified the end of British colonial rule in Singapore.
 In the interim between 31 August and 16 September, all powers over defence and external affairs of the state were transferred to Yusof bin Ishak, then the Yang di-Pertuan Negara (Malay for "Head of State") of Singapore.
 He would hold these powers in trust for the federal government until the official proclamation of Malaysia.
 The federal and British governments were, however, unhappy with Singapore's declaration of independence.
 Both sides did not send representatives to attend the ceremony as they questioned the legality and validity of Singapore's claim to powers over its defence and external affairs.
 The federal government also felt that Lee had encouraged Sabah and Sarawak to follow in Singapore's footstep as they had also declared their de facto independence on the same day as Singapore.
 Nonetheless, after the UN had completed its mission in Borneo and discovered that the majority of the people in Sabah and Sarawak supported the merger, the formation of the Federation of Malaysia was officially declared on 16 September 1963.
 On 9 August 1965 Singapore was expelled from this union, to become the Republic of Singapore.

 ** End Notes